Kaviya-77/MedicineInventoryManagement/README.md

 🏥 Medicine Inventory Management System

 A secure web-based Medicine Inventory System built with Spring Boot, Thymeleaf, MySQL, and JWT Authentication.
-It supports role-based access (ADMIN / VIEWER), automatic email notifications for low stock and upcoming expiry, and a clean Bootstrap-based UI.
+It supports role-based access (ADMIN / VIEWER), automatic email notifications for low stock and upcoming expiry, and a clean Bootstrap-based UI.This project was created to prevent critical situations in hospitals and pharmacies.
+Without automatic alerts, medicines could expire unnoticed or run out when urgently needed for patients.
+The system sends notifications for low stock and upcoming expiries, ensuring medicines are always available and safe, so patient care is never compromised.

 🚀 Features